-Usually this time of year, I’m a little tired of gardening and am ready to pack up my shovels for the winter.
+Usually this time of year, I’m getting a little tired of gardening and am ready to pack up my shovels for the winter.

 But then in the spring, I’m so happy I did!
 Many of the bulbs are the first flowers to bloom, and they are a great way to welcome in spring.
 Plus most of them are so easy to grow.